BolinLai/GLC/slowfast/datasets/DATASET.md

    |_ ...
 ```

 5. Enter `data` directory and replace the path of Ego4D dataset in `preprocessing.py` to the path on your computer.
 Then run `preprocessing.py` to get video clips and gaze annotation in each frame.
 They are saved in the folders `clips.gaze` and `gaze_frame_label`.
-We also provide the frame-level label here.